The History of the Catalan Language

 Whilst many believe the Catalan language to be of Spanish origin, it actually developed independently out of Vulgar Latin spoken by the Romans who colonised the Tarragona area, forming the Roman province of Hispania Taraconensis.

-It spread around the Mediterranean due to various territory conquests, and as well as the Pyrénées Orientales and Catalonia, it is spoken in the Balearic Islands, parts of Aragon, Sardinia. and is the official language of Andorra.
+It spread around the Mediterranean due to various territory conquests, and as well as the Pyrénées Orientales and Catalonia, it is spoken in the Balearic Islands, the Valencian Community, parts of Aragon, and in the city of Alghero in Sardinia, and is the official language of Andorra.

 There are two main dialect groups in modern Catalan: Occidental, (North-West Catalonia and Valencia) and Oriental, (Balearics, Roussillon and Alguero) but within these main groups, there are many more regional dialects.